vrrdnt/town-square/README.md

 # Town Square

 **Town Square** is a Discord bot designed for assisting in running _Blood on the Clocktower_ (BOTC) games.
-It sets up immersive channels, manages private voice channels for night phases, and ensures evil players can communicate if desired.
+It sets up named private channels, manages private voice channels for night phases, and ensures evil players can communicate if desired.

 ## Features